-The signs of pregnancy and period are typically confused by a lot of women out there.
+The signs of pregnancy and period often easy to confuse.
 As a matter of fact, it can become quite difficult for even the seasoned mothers to differentiate between the symptoms of early pregnancy or signs that a period is coming.
+So how do you tell the PMS vs pregnancy symptoms?

 Similar signs of pregnancy and period include soft breasts, headache, swelling, constipation, tiredness, morning sickness or spasm.
 The different signs include backache which is a symptom of period.
 On the other hand, spotting and frequent urge to urinate are symptoms of pregnancy.